-A trained primatologist and one of the world’s most influential conservationists, Jane Goodall has shaped the landscape of the preservation of chimpanzees and other great apes.
-PASA includes member primate sanctuaries founded and supported by the Jane Goodall Institute (JGI).
+A trained primatologist and one of the world’s most influential wildlife conservationists, Jane Goodall has shaped the landscape of the preservation of chimpanzees and other great apes.
+The PASA alliance includes member primate sanctuaries founded and supported by the Jane Goodall Institute (JGI).

 Jane Goodall was one of the first primatologists to focus exclusively and in depth on the study of chimpanzees.
 She began her work in Africa in the 1960s and continues to have an enormous presence today.
 The Jane Goodall Institute (JGI) works to support the conservation of endangered chimpanzees by conducting education programs both within Africa and abroad, supporting sustainable development at a local level, and providing sanctuary for chimps.